 Aloe vera gel.
 I’m pretty sure that aloe vera gel came directly from some divine being itself.
 I think it can be used for almost anything.
 In fact, aloe vera will have to have its own post soon enough, I’m that obsessed.
 However, as a cleanser I used a fresh leaf from Whole Foods, removed the outer parts, blended the gel in a blender, and added in some tea tree oil.
 Here is a great demonstration that also gives you some tips on things to add as natural preservatives.

 Coffee scrub.
 I say coffee scrub but feel free to use sugar or salt instead!
-Mix with coconut oil and store.
+Mix with olive, sesame, or jojoba oil and store.
 This is great for face and body but remember to apply gently, especially on the face.

 Rose water.
 Rose water is super easy to find pre-bottled.
 I like Heritage Store because it's mixed with glycerin, which is great for moisture retention.
 Simply spray this on your face at the end of your routine.
 This is great for people who tend to run hot, as rose water is quite cooling in nature.

 Witch hazel.
 This all natural toner is a wonder for everyone, but especially for those of us who tend to be more prone to breakouts.
 Witch hazel is a natural astringent and is amazing for dirt removal as well as for calming inflammation.
 But don't let the term astringent fool you.
 It's super gentle!
 Squirt it on a cotton pad and put that stuff all over.
 I even like to use this on my neck and back.